nii4u/Speech-Recognition-for-the-Ga-Adangbe-Language/README.md

 # Speech-Recognition-for-the-Ga-Adangbe-Language
 This is an Automatic Speech Recognition system for Low Resource Language(Ga-Adangme).
 Ga-Adangme is a language spoken by the natives of Accra, Ghana with approximately 2million people.
-Contents of the text were sampled from disparate online sources, including jw.org, and were recorded by myself using the Lig-Aikuma app(https://lig-aikuma.imag.fr/download/).
+Contents of the text were sampled from disparate online sources, including jw.org, and were recorded by myself(Lloyd Acquaye Thompson) using the Lig-Aikuma app(https://lig-aikuma.imag.fr/download/).
 It is a little over 2hrs:20mins of audio recordings.

 - "I SPEAK GA" Facebook page"